PANTHEONtech/StoneWork/examples/testing/040-router6/README.md

 Running The Example
 -------------------

-Prerequisities and instructions for running the example are the same as those for the [cross-connect example][cross-connect example].
+Prerequisities and instructions for running the example can be found in the [README.md][readme-testing-examples] in `testing` directory.

-**Note:** to use the alternate configuration file, run
+**Note:** to use the alternate configuration file, start the example as usual and then run
 ```
 $ docker exec stonework agentctl config update --replace /etc/stonework/config/config-with-arps.yaml
 ```

-[cross-connect example]: ../010-xconnect/EXAMPLE.md
+[readme-testing-examples]: ../README.md